 There are guidelines for internal temperatures and the doneness temperature for chicken is 165 degrees Fahrenheit.

-Chicken Leg Quarters On A Pellet Grill – My Opinion
+Smoked Chicken Leg Quarters On A Pellet Grill – My Opinion

 It is also one of the easy pellet grill recipes you can have.

-Smoking gives a lot of extra flavors compared to grilling or baking in the oven.
+Smoking gives a lot of extra flavor compared to grilling or baking in the oven.
 It also keeps the heat out of your house in the hot summer months and can be part of a backyard BBQ party.

 Robert Chill loves to cook on pellet grills and uses all types of recipes and techniques to cook some awesome food.
 With his experience, he is able to share many reviews, tips, and ideas on how to buy a pellet grill.
 You can read more about him here